Probate Q&A Series How can I borrow against inherited real estate in North Carolina to pay creditors and buy out a co-heir?

 Scenario A: Estate Still in Probate

 If the personal representative holds title for the estate, you must petition the clerk of superior court for permission to mortgage the real estate.
-Under N.C.G.S. § 28A-19-7, a probate court may authorize a mortgage to pay debts, expenses and legacies.
+Under N.C.G.S. § 28A-15-1(c), the clerk of superior court may authorize a mortgage to pay debts, expenses and other claims against the estate.
 You will:

 • Open probate by securing letters testamentary or of administration.